alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 You may need health certificate to move live fish and shellfish within the [EU](/eu-eea).

-Check if the species carries, or is at risk of, [notifiable diseases](https://www.gov.uk/guidance/report-serious-fish-or-shellfish-diseases#notifiable-fish-and-shellfish-diseases).
+Check if the fish or shellfish carries, or the species is at risk of, a [notifiable disease](https://www.gov.uk/guidance/report-serious-fish-or-shellfish-diseases#notifiable-fish-and-shellfish-diseases).
 If it is, you’ll need a free health certificate.

 [Question for fact check: what is meant by ‘at risk of’ disease?
 Does this mean you need a certificate to export any species listed as susceptible in [this document](https://goo.gl/Uh7eSn).
 If so, there are over 100 species susceptible to EUS - how would you know if you need a certificate if the species isn't listed?]